mathieulaiking/10k-german-news-classification/README.md

 # 10kGNAD Classification
+Little project to learn to use HuggingFace tools
 In this repository I worked on a Text Classification task using the [Ten Thousand German News Articles Dataset](https://tblock.github.io/10kGNAD/).

 ## Dataset visualization